Rosuav/TwitchTips/Moderation.md

 are tempted to use sub-only mode permanently, consider instead creating a sub-only *chat room*, as this offers similar benefits without the turn-off.

+This is best used when things are SERIOUSLY messed up and you just need to turn everything off and let the mods catch up.

+* Activate: `/subscribers`
+* Deactivate: `/subscribersoff`

 ### Slow mode

 Unlike the previous options, this does not block any users completely, but all